-While fresh percebes are not available in the U.S. from Galician sources, we recently discovered a source sustainably harvested in the Clayoquot Sound off of the western coast of Vancouver Island.
-The Nuu-chah-nulth First Nation tribe from Canada has exclusive rights to harvest a restricted amount of this amazing seafood.
+While fresh percebes are not available in the U.S. from Galician sources, we recently discovered a source sustainably harvested in Oregon.
+The wave-battered rocky coast of Oregon is strikingly similar to the coast of Galicia – it is even the nearly the same latitude.

 Waves from the Pacific smash into the rocks of the area, bathing the percebes in cool, fresh, nutrient rich sea water - creating a habitat much like the one found in Galicia.

-Compared to Galician percebes, these are longer and meatier, about the size of a finger.
-The native Canadians harvest them from a remote inlet and deliver them to our partners in Vancouver.
+Percebes range in size from one to three inches.
+They are harvested by hand from a remote inlet and packed in seaweed.
 Within a couple of days, the precious goose barnacles are packed in coolers with ice packs and shipped directly to you!

 Serving instructions: Grasp each barnacle by the shell and carefully remove the outer skin.
 This will expose the tender orange flesh, take a bite and savor the essence of the sea!
 There are usually rich, flavorful juices in the foot, a delicious sip of barnacle goodness.
 Serve with a dry white wine or a cold beer.
 One pound is enough to share with several people, around 30 to 40 pieces.

 Storing and handling: stored in the refrigerator in a bowl, removed from packaging, the barnacles will stay fresh for up to five days.
 Never put the barnacles in water until the moment you cook them.